The 130th Pasadena “Tournament of Roses Parade”

 Note: Dress casually with layered outerwear and whatever will keep you warm & cozy during the early hours of the parade.
 Bring along a flat (no arms) seat cushion and/or blanket, the stands can be chilly in the morning.
 Bring an umbrella; in the more than 20 years we have run this tour, it rained on our parade once.
 Wear comfortable shoes, this trip involves moderate walking.
 Don’t forget your camera!

 This is a High Activity level tour.
 Some stairs, inclines and uneven ground is present at the destinations.
 Considerable walking is required, albeit at your own pace.
 At the float viewing and during free time in Newport Beach and Long Beach, you may tailor your sight-seeing to distances you are comfortable walking.
-Typically the bus is unable to park close at the float viewing — the return walk to the bus is uphill.
-Total walking distance to visit all the floats is about 2 miles.
 The hotel is elevator equipped.
 Persons of limited mobility should consider the appropriateness of this tour in relation to their physical abilities.7:00 am depart Foothills

 7:30 am depart Yuma